 - Cooling fan

-Overall, these 2 treadmills differ greatly when it comes to their console features – the Commercial 1750 is a streaming treadmill, Sole’s F80 is not.
+Overall, these 2 treadmills differ greatly when it comes to their console features – the New Commercial 1750 is designed specifically to pair with iFit, while Sole’s F80 gives you a little more variety with how you use your console.

 This fact alone will likely be the most important factor when deciding between them.